TheSongOfEnderion/josee/Chapters/Chapter 8 - Free City of Galile.md

 "A completely unorthodox method.
 Who would have thought of using a mage, and a wizard at that, for such menial task?"

-To Friedrich, and to every other mage, Magic was used for two things; explorig the mysteries of the cosmos or as weapons of war.

-Not only was magic difficult to learn, it was even more difficult to master.
-Hence many kingdoms used magic as a symbol of nobility and power.
-But after living in Aquel for a few days, Friedrich came to understand the nature of Josephine Kalingrad.
+In Friedrich's world, magic served two primary purposes: unraveling the cosmos' mysteries or wielding devastating power in war.
+Magic was notoriously difficult to learn and master, making it a symbol of nobility and power throughout many kingdoms.
+Yet, after spending a few days in Aquel, Friedrich's traditional mindset began to crack under the influence of Josephine Kalingrad.

 Nothing is beyond her violation.
 Anything and Everything that can and will be of use to the fullfillment of a purpose will and shall be used.